Information Security

 Wistron seeks to implement the requirements of the ISO 27001 Information Security Management System and focuses on the process and system, legal compliance, employee training, and use of technologies to strengthen the security and protection of data, information systems, equipment, and network communication.
 These measures effectively reduce the risks of theft, inappropriate use, leak, alteration, or damage of IT assets as a result of human error, sabotage, or natural disasters.
 They help us uphold our commitment to shareholders and customers and ensure the continuous operations of the Company.

-Wistron established the Information Security Committee to supervise the Company’s information security management system, technical standards, and maintenance operations.
-The President, Chief Digital Officer and Chief Information Security Officer act as Co-chairpersons and are responsible for fulfilling the Company's commitment to information security.
+Wistron established the Information Security Committee to supervise the Company's information security management system, technical standards, and maintenance operations.
+The President & CEO, Executive Vice President & Chief Infrastructure Officer, Chief Digital Officer and Chief Information Security Officer act as Co-chairpersons and they are responsible for fulfilling the Company's commitment to information security.
 The Vice President of IT acts as the management representative.
 The Information Security Governance Office was established and a supervisor is appointed as the executive secretary to organize information security matters.
-The Company established the "Information Security Policy" to protect the IT asset security of employees, customers, suppliers, and operations, ensuring corporate sustainable management.
+The Company established the "Information Security Policy" to protect the IT asset security of employees, customers, suppliers, and operations, ensuring corporate sustainable management

 Information Security Policy